 Kids aren't the only ones benefiting from companies' generosity.
 Our own freebies page is filled with different offers that can help you deal with social distancing.
 Stay informed with free coronavirus coverage from The New York Times, and then ease your anxiety with Calm programming.

-While many companies are stepping up to help out working parents, we've included 13 of our top picks below.
+While many companies may continue to step up to help out working parents, we've included 12 of our top picks below.
 You'll see several free learning websites for kids, plus others with generous free trials.

 |Cosmic Kids Yoga||Free||Kids can give yoga and mindfulness exercises a try with this YouTube channel.
 Activities are designed just for them, with videos themed around things like Frozen, The Very Hungry Caterpillar, and more.|